ben-dh3/broken_blog_application/pills/loading_css_or_static_files.md

 how to use Makers Bites.](https://github.com/makersacademy/course/blob/main/labels/bites.md)_

-Learn to load static files using Sinatra.
+Learn to load static files using Flask.

 ## On HTML and CSS